 Prior to being elected to Congress, Weber served four years in the Texas State House.
 During his tenure, Weber served on the committees of Environmental Regulation, Public Education, and as Vice Chair of Border and Intergovernmental Affairs.
 While serving in the Texas House, Randy Weber authored landmark legislation to combat human trafficking and protect women, young girls, and boys - some as young as 12 years old.
 On the House Foreign Affairs committee, Weber continued the fight against human trafficking, as well as, co-sponsored legislation to strengthen our foreign policies and relationship with our allies across the globe.

-As Chairman of the Energy Subcommittee, Weber’s top priority is to fight for sane energy policies that will not stifle our economy, but create jobs and promote our business community.
+As Ranking Member of the Energy Subcommittee, Weber’s top priority is to fight for sane energy policies that will not stifle our economy, but create jobs and promote our business community.
 As the Congressional member with the largest maritime district in the country, Weber is particularly excited about tackling key legislation like the Water Resource Development Reauthorization Act, the Coast Guard Reauthorization Act, and the FEMA Reauthorization Act.

 Weber has lived in a 20-mile radius for all his life and has been married to Brenda Weber, a retired schoolteacher, for over 40 years.
 He is a graduate of Alvin Community College, and holds a Bachelor of Science from the University of Houston at Clear Lake.
-Randy and Brenda have three children and seven wonderful grandchildren.
+Randy and Brenda have three children and eight wonderful grandchildren.
 He previously served on the House Foreign Affairs Committee.

 For a copy of my biography or for more information, please contact my Washington, DC office.